medusa2112/HealiosHealth/replit.md

-✓ Replaced all placeholder images with authentic Healios product images and professional photos ✓ Updated category systems across site to match actual Healios product categories ✓ Ensured all product links, recommendations, and bundles only showcase authentic products ✓ Added Children's Multivitamin & Mineral Gummies as 6th authentic Healios product ✓ Created comprehensive product page with age-specific dosing, nutritional information, and FAQs ✓ Added Children category to navigation and product filtering system
+✓ Replaced all placeholder images with authentic Healios product images and professional photos ✓ Updated category systems across site to match actual Healios product categories ✓ Ensured all product links, recommendations, and bundles only showcase authentic products ✓ Standardized font system across entire application to use consistent system font stack ✓ Fixed all font inconsistencies by replacing font-heading, font-body, and other custom font classes ✓ Updated both tailwind.config.ts and index.css to use unified system font approach ✓ Ensured typography consistency across all pages and components for professional appearance ✓ Added Children's Multivitamin & Mineral Gummies as 6th authentic Healios product ✓ Created comprehensive product page with age-specific dosing, nutritional information, and FAQs ✓ Added Children category to navigation and product filtering system